-PMI On Conventional Loans With Higher Than 80% LTV
+This BLOG On PMI On Conventional Loans With Higher Than 80% LTV Was Updated And PUBLISHED On January 21st, 2020

 Here is what affects the premium of PMI On Conventional Loans With Higher Than 80% LTV:

-- Borrowers credit scores affects the premium of PMI
+- Borrowers credit scores affect the premium of PMI

 - The amount of down payment on a purchase and loan to value on a refinance affects premiums on PMI.
 The lower the loan to value, the lower the premium